OfficeDev/office-js-docs-pr/docs/outlook/sensitivity-label.md

 The `OnSensitivityLabelChanged` event is available through the event-based activation feature.
 To learn how to configure, debug, and deploy an event-based add-in that uses this event, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
-> The `OnSensitivityLabelChanged` event isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> The `OnSensitivityLabelChanged` event isn't yet supported for the [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md).

 ## See also